Hellohistory/EbookDatabase/Markdown/README_EN.md

 This is a localized electronic book retrieval system that supports advanced search queries.

-The project is built using FastAPI and a SQLite database and can be easily deployed with the distribution package provided by this project.
+The project is built with a Go (Gin) backend, a React frontend, and SQLite for data storage.
+It can be easily deployed with the official release package provided by this project.

 The database provided by this project is aggregated from many channels, so there may be incomplete information and other issues.
 Please understand.